faisalmemon/articles/Red_Teaming_Fordow.md

 ### Conclusion

 A MOP-only approach would have the reverse of the intended outcome.
 It could enhance the pace to reach a bomb.
-A hybrid approach of MOP first, regime change is more logical.
+A hybrid approach of MOP first, regime change second is more logical.
 It goes without saying, regime change is a highly expensive, unpredictable, and risky road to take.
 It centers around the credibility of the 80 versus 800 meters depth assumption.

 Other attack vectors seem more viable in this light:
 - Diplomacy